platformsh-templates/magento2ce/README.md

 * The `composer.json` file has had the ECE-Tools package and its dependencies added.
 * Magento crons have been setup to ensure they are run sequentially to ensure there is availible memory
 * A logrotation and cleanup cron have been added.
+* We have added a module to disable two factor authentication if needed.

 ## References